Megadeth

 After showing talent on the three demos, Megadeth signed a contract with an independent New York label called Combat Records and added Chris Poland as the new guitarist in December.

-With Poland, Mustaine, Samuelson and Ellefson playing, Megadeth released the demo Last Rites, and in 1985, the first album Killing Is My Business… And Business Is Good! with exceptional public and media acceptance.
-It sold over 100,000 copies, a good number for being an album released by an independent record label, especially the songs Rattlehead, Mechanix, Chosen Ones, The Skull Beneath the Skin and “Last Rites / Loved to Death”.
+With Poland, Mustaine, Samuelson, and Ellefson playing, Megadeth released the demo Last Rites and, in 1985, the first album Killing Is My Business… And Business Is Good! with exceptional public and media acceptance.
+It sold over 100,000 copies, a good number for an album released by an independent record label, especially the songs Rattlehead, Mechanix, Chosen Ones, The Skull Beneath the Skin, and “Last Rites / Loved to Death.”

 In 1986, the band released the album Peace Sells… But Who’s Buying, with the highlight songs “Peace Sells,” “My Last Words,” “Wake Up Dead,” and “Good Mourning/Black Friday”.
 It was the band’s first album to be certified platinum in the United States (in 1992) and was listed in the book “1001 Albums You Must Hear Before You Die”.
 It is considered one of the band’s best albums, along with Rust in Peace.
 The album cover features the band’s mascot “Vic Rattlehead” with a sign in his hand that says For Sale.
 Dave Mustaine meant that the UN was selling out at the time.

-After the album’s release, Mustaine fired Chris Polland and Gar Samuelson from the band, replaced by interim guitarist Jay Reynolds and drummer Chuck Behler.
+After the album’s release, Mustaine fired Chris Polland and Gar Samuelson from the band, replacing them with interim guitarist Jay Reynolds and drummer Chuck Behler.

 With this new line-up, Megadeth releases the album So Far, So Good… So What!, highlighting the songs “In My Darkest Hour”, ”Set The World Afire” Anarchy in the U.K.”, a Sex Pistols cover, and Mary Jane.
 The album was certified platinum in 1998.